 - Dogs love the taste, so it can be a fun way to reward them for good behavior.

-- Ice cream is high in calcium and protein, so it’s good for their bones and muscles.
+- Ice cream contains calcium and protein, so it can be good for their bones and muscles.

 So, can dogs eat ice cream?
 Stick around to find out!